 Why Should I Flip My Hanger?

 Stability!
 You ever see a newbie go down a big hill, pick up speed then violently wobble back and forth?
 Those are called speed wobbles.
-If you get speed wobbles and cant seem to control them, that’s when you want to flip your back hanger to a relatively lower degree.
-(I say relatively because it’s a common misconception that flipping your hanger changes the degree of your trucks while it actually only changes the degree your hanger rests at, not the degree of the kingpin) This will make the rear of your board more stable and less likely to wobble.
+If you get speed wobbles and can't seem to control them, that’s when you want to flip your back hanger to a relatively lower degree.
+(I say relatively because it’s a common misconception that flipping your hanger changes the degree of your trucks while it actually only changes the degree your hanger rests at, not the degree of the kingpin.)
+This will make the rear of your board more stable and less likely to wobble.
 Flipping your hanger will only affect your stability if you have a raked truck.